sargalias/old-personal-website/posts/Programming first principles/13. Side effects/Programming first principles - 13. Side effects.md

 Consider that our function X calls another function Y with its internal state as arguments.
 It would be quite unexpected if function Y mutated the internal state of X. This would break the principle of least astonishment (at least for me).

-Even if a different programmer expected that, then remember that the function should also selfish and should not like sharing (separation of concerns).
+Even if a different programmer expected that, then remember that the function should also be selfish and should not like sharing (separation of concerns).
 It may call another function, but in no way does it want the other function to do absolutely anything to its internal state other than read it.
 It does not want to share its state for others to modify.

 Anyway, immutability just helps enforce these concepts.